 Step 3: Determine the Value Price

-So take a look at each feature and think about the benefit of each feature.
-Why is creating a custom coming soon page, for example, valuable to your clients?
+Take a look at each feature and think about the value of each feature.
+Why is creating a custom coming soon page valuable to your clients?
 Maybe it’s because it allows new businesses to start generating traffic and collecting email addresses before their entire website is live.
 Or maybe it’s because it allows their website to stay live in some capacity while you apply the new design to their website.

 Continuing with the examples: